karunakc/karunakc.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated with a B.Tech in Computer Science and Engineering from [PES University](http://pes.edu) :smile:
+Graduated with a B.Tech in Computer Science and Engineering from [PES University](http://pes.edu).